 Do I need a medical referral?

 You are eligible for up to 5 visits from a chiropractor under Medicare however you do need a referral for this.
 For details go to our “Does medicare cover Chiropractic”

 How many adjustments will I need?

 Will I have to go to a chiropractor forever?

 Can I adjust myself?

 Is it ok to see a chiropractor if I am pregnant?

 Will osteoporosis prevent me from getting chiropractic care?

 Falls you have when learning to walk, riding a bike, and other childhood activities can potentially cause spinal problems.
-While a bandage, some comforting words and hugs can help the bruises, damage to spine function is not detected.

 Can I tell if my spine is working properly?